HarryStevens/jeezy/README.md

 <a name="string-toStartCase" href="#string-toStartCase">#</a> jz.str.<b>toStartCase</b>(<i>string</i>)

 Capitalizes the first letter of every word in a string.
-Defaults to ignoring all-caps words.
+Defaults to ignoring capital letters after the first letter.
 Set the second argument to `true` to include them.

 ```js
 jz.str.toStartCase("Hello world!"); // "Hello World!";